 My Dad recently passed away.
 During the weeks leading up to this time, friends and family came without provocation to see him.
 I know in his final days he was happy to be surrounded by loved ones spending time with him, just being themselves, and caring for him in every way and any way they could.

 I have so many amazing memories of my Dad throughout my 50 years.
-Most recently I’ve been combing through old slides and seeing what life was like before I can recall any memories.
+Most recently I’ve been combing through old photos on slides and seeing what life was like before I can recall any memories.
 And ya know what?
 There are no surpises at all.
 He was always a loving and caring father.

 I’m happy to let these memories take over and encompass my thoughts.
 I’d go as far to say that they should do that on a regular basis so as to stay in touch with those thoughts and feelings and in a way, stay in touch with him.